-• Livestock project interviews will take place on Saturday, August 3rd, 9 am to noon.
-If you have a conflict with the August 3rd date, call Campbell at 258-4203 to make arrangements for an earlier interview as interviews will not take place after August 3rd unless an emergency occurred which was documented through the "Rule Exception" process and approved by the Grievance Committee.
+• Livestock project interviews will take place on Saturday, August 2nd, 9 am to noon.
+If you have a conflict with the August 2nd date, call Campbell at 258-4203 to make arrangements for an earlier interview.
+Interviews will not take place after August 2nd unless an emergency occurred which was documented through the "Application to Request a Rule Exception" process and approved by the Committee/Superintendents.
+A list of the exhibitors who did not complete.